In the listing below, the designator COMS (Computer Science) is understood to precede all course numbers for which no

 CSEE E6832x or y Topics in Logic Design Theory 3 pts.
 Lect: 3.
 Prerequisites: CSEE W3827 or any introduction to logic circuits.
 A list of topics for each offering of the course is available in the department office one month before registration.
 May be taken more than once if topics are different Iterative logic circuits applied to pattern recognition.
 Finite state machines; alternative representations, information loss, linear circuits, structure theory.
 Reliability and testability of digital systems.

 CSEE E6847y Distributed Embedded Systems 3 pts.
-Lect: 2.Not offered in 2014-2015.
-Prerequisites: Any COMS W411X, CSEE W48XX or ELEN E43XX course, or instructor's permission.
+Lect: 2.Not offered in 2016-2017.
+Prerequisites: Any COMS W411X, CSEE W48XX or ELEN E43XX course, or the instructor's permission.
 An inter-disciplinary graduate-level seminar on the design of distributed embedded systems.
 System robustness in the presence of highly variable communication delays and heterogeneous component behaviors.
 The study of the enabling technologies (VLSI circuits, communication protocols, embedded processors, RTOSs), models of computation, and design methods.
 The analysis of modern domain-specific applications including on-chip micro-networks, multiprocessor systems, fault-tolerant architectures, and robust deployment of embedded software.
 Research challenges such as design complexity, reliability, scalability, safety, and security.
 The course requires substantial reading, class participation and a research project.

 EECS E6870x or y Speech Recognition 3 pts.
 Lect: 3.
 Prerequisites: basic probability and statistics.
 Theory and practice of contemporary automatic speech recognition.
 Gaussian mixture distributions, hidden Markov models, pronunciation modeling, decision trees, finite-state transducers, and language modeling.
 Selected advanced topics will be covered in more depth.

 COMS E6900x and y Tutorial in Computer Science 1-3 pts.
-Prerequisites: Instructor's permission.
+Prerequisites: the instructor's permission.
 A reading course in an advanced topic for a small number of students, under faculty supervision.